phoenixlai833/Joey-Phoenix/docs/step-2.md

 ❗ CAUTION: For the purpose of this project, this file that you are creating in this step MUST be named index.js.
 Node.js will by default look for a file with this specific name.

-## Step 2: Create a new folder named *views* in your project folder by clicking on your project folder then clicking the folder icon in the 'Workbench' column
+## Step 2: Create a new folder named *views* in your project folder
 💭 NOTE: Make sure you the file is located in your project folder as shown in the screenshot below.